Sandjab/ShowBees/README.md

 To allow replicability checks, output directories of various processes within this repository are "signed" using a md5 hash.
 This reference hash is "frozen" in each experiment documentation.

-As this hash is displayed at the end of each major process completion, one can check at a glance if the obtained result shares the same hash as the reference experiment he or she is trying to replicate.
+As this hash is displayed at the end of each major process completion, one can infer at a glance if the obtained result shares the same hash as the reference experiment he or she is trying to replicate.

 Install it using: `python -m pip install checksumdir --user`

-<ins>You may now use it from python</ins>
+You may now use it as follow:
 ```python
 from checksumdir import dirhash